 The fund will cover its obligations when it writes call or put options.
 For a call option on an index, the option is covered if the fund maintains with its custodian liquid assets in an amount equal to the fund's net obligation under the option.
 A written call option is also covered if the fund holds a call on the same index as the call written where the exercise price of the call held is (i) equal to or less than the exercise price of the call written or (ii) greater than the exercise price of the call written, provided the difference is maintained by the fund in segregated liquid assets.
-A written put option on an index is covered if the fund segregates liquid assets equal to the exercise price.
-A put option on an index is covered if the fund segregates liquid assets equal to the exercise price.
-A put option on an index is covered if the fund segregates liquid assets equal to the exercise price.
-A put option on an index is covered if the fund segregates liquid assets equal to the exercise price.
-A put option on an index is covered if the fund segregates liquid assets equal to the exercise price.
-A put option on an index is covered if the fund segregates liquid assets.
-Obligations under written, provided the difference is maintained by the fund in segregated liquid assets.
-Obligations under written call and put or (ii) less than the exercise price of the put written, provided the difference is maintained by the fund in segregated liquid assets.
+A written put option on an index is covered if the fund holds a put on the same index as the put written where the exercise price of the put held is (i) equal to or greater than the exercise price of the put written or (ii) less than the exercise price of the put written, provided the difference is maintained by the fund in segregated liquid assets.
 Obligations under written call and put options so covered will not be deemed to be senior securities for the purposes of the fund's investment restrictions concerning senior securities and borrowings.